sally358/dpfe/README.md

 [Rust] and [Node.js] need to be installed to build.
 On Linux, you will also need to install some dependencies; please see the [Tauri documentation] for details.
-For better performance, we also recommend installing the Rust nightly channel:
+~~For better performance, we also recommend installing the Rust nightly channel:~~ Nightly rust is mandatory:

 ```sh
 $ rustup install nightly